accurascan/Android-KYC-AL/README.md

     Important Grant Camera and storage Permission.

-    must have to implements FaceCallback, FaceHelper.FaceMatchCallBack to your activity ImageView image1,image2;
+    ImageView image1,image2;

     // Initialized facehelper in onCreate.
     FaceHelper helper = new FaceHelper(this);
+    helper.initEngine();
+    // Make sure to implement com.inet.facelock.callback.FaceCallback to your activity helper.setFaceMatchCallBack(this);

     TextView tvFaceMatch = findViewById(R.id.tvFM);
     tvFaceMatch.setOnClickListener(new OnClickListener() {